dalonsodev/DrinkWise/README.md

 - [x] Implement conditional options rendering in q3
 - [x] Auto-advance + skip q3 if only one (1) result.
 - [x] Refactor quiz logic into 6 modular hooks.
+- [x] Implement accessibility standards.
+- [x] Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
 - [] Add ability for the user to see cocktail details (e.g. ingredients, allergens) by tapping the drink card.
-- [] Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
 - [] Deploy to Netlify for a live demo.

 ---